ghostlydilemma/openttd-jgrpp/README.md

 By default docker does not expose the containers on your network.
 This must be done manually with `-p` parameter (see [here](https://docs.docker.com/engine/reference/commandline/run/) for more details on -p).
 If your openttd config is set up to listen on port 3979 you need to map the container port to your machines network like so `-p 3979:3979` where the first reference is the host machines port and the second the container port.

+### Management

+This image includes [openttd-admin](https://github.com/sdassow/openttd-admin) to allow you to easily manage your OpenTTD server.
+In addition, a simple wrapper script, `rcon`, is included that allows you to connect directly to the OpenTTD rcon port.
+For example:

+    docker exec -it [container-name] rcon

 ### Examples

 Run Openttd and expose the default ports.